DO-IT Mentors Application

-Mentors and protégés communicate primarily through the use of electronic mail.
-Email eliminates the challenges imposed by time, distance, and disability that are characteristic of in-person mentoring.
+Mentors and protégés communicate primarily through the use of email, eliminating the challenges imposed by time, distance, and disability that are characteristic of in-person mentoring.
 Frequent email communication combined with personal contact at DO-IT sponsored events, facilitates personal, academic, and career achievement.

 DO-IT Mentors are subscribed to several electronic discussion lists.
 These lists include:

 - doitsem - A public forum to discuss STEM issues pertaining to individuals with disabilities.